MichelleGri/la-boulangerie/README.md

 ### Wave Test

 The Lighthouse test in DevTools gave a 100 score for accessibility of all pages.
-However, another test was carried out using the [Wave](https://wave.webaim.org/) (Web Accessiblity Evaluation Tool) website.
-The results are presented below.
+However, another test was carried out using the [Wave](https://wave.webaim.org/) (Web Accessiblity Evaluation Tool).
+There is 1 Alert appearing on tests for all pages which refers to the presence of two adjacent links on the header that lead to the homepage - Logo and Home on the navigation bar.
+Since this is an intentional design element, it is not considered a significant alert to reqiure attention.

 #### Homepage

-There is 1 Alert appearing on tests for all pages which refers to the presence of two adjacent links on the header that lead to the homepage - Logo and Home on the navigation bar.
-Since this is an intentional design element, this is not considered a significant alert to reqiure attention.

 ![Wave Homepage](README-files/wave/wave-homepage.JPG)

 #### Menu Page

-One of the Alerts on this page refers to the header, as explained above.
-The other four Alerts refer to the use of the word 'click' in reference to the 'click & collect' links.
+Four of the Alerts on this page refer to the use of the word 'click' in reference to the 'click & collect' links.
 Upon further research, it was determined that these alerts mainly refer to vague and ambiguous links that ask users to "click here".
-However, as the links on this website are specific and clear, it is not neccessary to change this aspect.
+However, as the links on this page are specific and clear, it is not neccessary to change this aspect.

 ![Wave Menu Page](README-files/wave/wave-menu.JPG)